TW-Japan/SP-2025-activities/README.md

-# 🎯 South Korea Activities Guide 2025
+# 🎯 Japan – Steph and Sister's Activities Guide (May 2025)

 This repository contains a mobile-friendly, collapsible attractions guide for your 2025 South Korea adventure.
 It showcases top-rated attractions, markets, tours, and experiences across **Bangkok** and **Phuket**—organised in an intuitive, structured format.